hudmol/digitization_work_order/README.md

 Digitization Work Order Plugin
 -----------------------------------

-This is an ArchivesSpace plugin that provides the ability to download TSV reports for sets of components under a resource for the purpose of creating digitization work orders.
+This is an ArchivesSpace plugin that provides the ability to download reports for sets of components under a resource for the purpose of creating digitization work orders.

+There are two forms of report, selectable via a configuration option.

-When a work order is downloaded, component unique identifiers will be generated for components that don't have one.
+The default report is a TSV file.
+When this work order is downloaded, component unique identifiers will be generated for components that don't have one.
 The plugin ships with a default id generator.
 See the section below on how to provide your own generator.

+The alternative form of the report is an xlsx file suitable for importing into Yale's Ladybird system.

-This plugin was developed against ArchivesSpace v1.5.0-RC3 by Hudson Molonglo for New York University.
+This plugin was developed by Hudson Molonglo for New York University and Yale University.
+It will run under ArchivesSpace versions v1.5.x and v2.1.x.

 # Getting Started